-A really great Pimento Cheese is one that’s balanced in flavor with a creamy sauce with a bit of tang, a hint of spice, sweetness from pimentos, and laden with cheddar; it’ll keep you coming back for “just one more taste” time after time!
+This Pimento Cheese Recipe has a balanced flavor with a creamy sauce, a hint of spice, sweetness from piquillos, and tons of cheddar.
+It’ll keep you coming back for “just one more taste” time after time!

 What Goes Into Pimento Cheese